brgaines/brgaines.github.io/presentations/index.md

 SAS University Edition includes JupyterLab and is free to educators and students for non-commercial use.
 [Learn more](https://www.sas.com/en_us/software/university-edition.html)

+## November, 2019 -- Dartmouth Area SAS® Users Group
+It was a privilege to be invited to present my SASGF 2019 talk again as a webinar for the [Dartmouth Area SAS® Users Group](http://dasug.dartmouth.edu/index.php/announcements/events/).

 ## September, 2019 -- WUSS 2019
 I had the honor of being invited to present my SASGF 2019 talk again at the Western Users of SAS® Software Educational Forum and Conference (WUSS).